spawnmarvel/quickguides/amqp/Readme.md

 Now the client knows that the server is THE SERVER and the server knows that the client is A CLIENT with it's own certificate and public / privet keys for encryption.

-Hence we can connect many clients to that server and all wil be on mTls encryption.
+Hence we can connect many clients to that server and all will be on mTls with encryption.

 ## We now have a server with certificate and a client with certificate and SNI enabled, running a shovel to the server.
 SSL/mTLS